NO TITLED DRAWING PROJECT

-‘Affirming that the Universe resembles nothing’, The Untitled Drawing Projects appears on parts of architecture, and will disappear from the place to return to the nothing, or to the “formless”, following the fate of the Universe.
+“Affirming that the Universe resembles nothing”*, The No Titled Drawing Project appears on parts of architecture, and will disappear from the place to return to the nothing, following the fate of the Universe.

 The performance delivers a cycle of images to induce the viewer into a state of inclusion.
-As the performance unfolds the viewer becomes a part of the improvised aspect of the performance where the architecture of the gallery becomes as important as the proximity of the viewer in the way the work reveals itself.
+As the performance unfolds the viewer becomes a part of the improvised aspect of the performance where the architecture of the exhibition space becomes as important as the proximity of the viewer in the way the work reveals itself.
 It is the attempt to give the space and certain time to the people to stop to face on themselves and think who we really are, where we really go, and what we really pursue through conversation with art.

 —- Momoko Suzuki —-

 Momoko Suzuki is a time-based performance artist based in Tokyo.
 Shortlisted for the prestigious Future Map, London’s leading annual exhibition of the finest emerging talent, hosted by the internationally renowned Zabludowicsz Collection.
 Momoko Suzuki is an artist with a uniquely compelling visual language.

-— Keith Wittle —
+— Keith Wittle —-